scottyschup/ruby-curriculum/meta/course-preliminaries.md

 you emailed your problem, email us your description of the solution;
 if you created a github issue, comment on it and then close the issue.

-We may have you writeup your problem and solution for the github wiki.
+We may have you write-up your problem and solution for the github wiki.

 ## Code reviews
 * When we assign pairs, we also assign pairs of pairs that will review